 Storage and distribution costs add up to cultured foods that can be surprisingly expensive.
 Culturing food at home can save you a bundle!
 Where you might pay three or four dollars for a bottle of kombucha in the store, you can make your own for less than a quarter.
-And for the same amount of money as a few quarts of milk kefir, you can purchase milk kefir grains that, if cared for properly, will give you milk kefir indefinitely.
+And for the same amount of money as a few quarts of milk kefir, you can purchase milk kefir granules that, if cared for properly, will give you milk kefir indefinitely.

 CAREFUL WATCH OVER ALLERGENS

 Far too often we are seeing food allergies in our children.
 While some are benefiting through cultured foods, others still must stick to a strict list of foods they simply can’t come into contact with.
 Wheat, milk, peanuts, corn, and soy are among the most allergenic and are often found in factories that produce much of the food you find in the grocery store.